ielab/ielab.github.io/_posts/2019-10-03-phd-position-available.md

 * a copy of previous research papers you have published, if any
 * a copy of your Honours/Masters thesis, or final project report, if any.

+More information about the application process once preliminary selection has taken place can be found at https://scholarships.uq.edu.au/scholarship/grant-aligned-priority-phd-scholarships.

 ---